AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/DataRetrieval_API.md

 ```

 Not used on the first data call.
-Afterwards, a continuationToken is provided in the Next Page HTTPS response header.
+Afterwards, a continuationToken is provided in the NextPage HTTP response header.
 It contains all necessary information for the next page of data such as index config and resolved resources.
 ```csharp
 string continuationToken [FromQuery] [Required] [No Default Value]
 ```

-Specifies cache behavior.
-Used only on the first data call; the default value is **refresh**.
+Specifies if Data View backing resources are to be refreshed.
+Used only on the first data call.
 Ignored if used with the continuationToken.
 ```csharp
 string cache [FromQuery] [Optional] [Default = "refresh"]
 ```